mjbieren/GTVO/README.md

 GTVO expects 7 inputs:

-- Filtered and unfiltered orthogroup data
+- Filtered and unfiltered orthogroup data (In- and Output of FPPPResult)
 - N0.tsv from OrthoFinder (Phylogenetic_Hierarchical_Orthogroups)
 - TPM expression values per sample/species
-- Protein header renaming files
+- Protein header renaming files (It's common practice to use simplified names for orthofinder for easy lookup)
 - A taxonomic group reference (used for consistent column ordering)

 ---

 ### 🧬 Step 2 – Parse Input Files

-- **Headers** from all input files are parsed
+- All Fasta files from both the COGS PPP output and C
 - Renaming tables are used to match standardized protein names to original IDs
 - TPM values are extracted per species/sample
 - The **taxonomic group file** is used to alphabetically sort species for consistent header ordering